LinuxForHealth/docs/source/tutorials/quickstart.rst

 Scoll down and click on the 'HL7v2_ADT' topic.

 Click 'View Messages', then click 'View Messages' again on the next page.
-You should see the body of the HL7v2 message you just sent to iDAAS.
+You should see the body of the HL7v2 message you just sent to Linux for Health.